-Once you call updateRow, the changes are run and will be made permanent with the next transaction COMMIT operation.
+Once you call the updateRow method, the changes are run and are made permanent with the next transaction COMMIT operation.
 Be aware that by default, the auto-commit flag is set to true so that any operation run is committed immediately.